How to manage your pain at home18 August 2020

 Talk about it

-We know adjusting to change and new ways of life can be tough – especially at the moment.
-Open communication and being honest is key.
+We know adjusting to change can be tough, both physically and emotionally.
+Open communication, feeling listened to and being honest is key.

 “As much as your body is screaming lie down, take control and keep moving.
 In these worrying times ensure you walk; it can lift your mood and hopefully improve your mental health.
 Talk to family and strangers from a distance or by phone and keep busy.”

-Stay connected with family and friends whether that’s over the phone or face to face using Skype, FaceTime or WhatsApp.
+Stay connected with family and friends whether that’s over the phone, a socially distanced walk or face to face using Skype, FaceTime or WhatsApp.

 - Public Health England’s guide on how to look after your mental health and wellbeing